SpaceTerran/spaceterran.github.io/_posts/2024-05-18-Monitor-Your-External-IP-With-Docker-and-Gatus.md

 ---
 title: "Monitor your external IP with Docker and Gatus"
+description: >-
+  Build a lightweight Flask Docker container that monitors your public IP and integrates with Gatus to alert you when your external IP changes.
 author: isaac
 date: 2024-05-18 07:00:00 -0700
 categories: [DevOps, Ansible, Scripting, Automation, Network Monitoring, Home Lab]